CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 ### 2. Get the InterestingPicture web app working

 a.
-Watch the Video, Interesting Picture for Lab 2, on Canvas
+Watch the Video, Interesting Picture for Lab 2, on Canvas.

 b.
-Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml (see below for final destinations) from:
+Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml (see below for where to copy these files into) from:

 https://github.com/CMU-Heinz-95702/Lab2-InterestingPicture